radzhiv25/Frontend-Assignment/README.md

 ## Discover the Edge 🚀

-Create dynamic forms in React with ease using JSON configurations.
+Create dynamic forms in React with using JSON Schema.
 Define form elements, validations, and dependencies in a structured JSON format.
-Utilize React components to dynamically render the form based on the JSON schema, enabling a flexible and maintainable approach to handle various form requirements in your application.
+Utilize React components to dynamically render the form based on the JSON schema, enabling a flexible and maintainable way of creating dynamic forms using this react application.

 ## Table of Contents